MiHaTsKiYi13/MiHa/README.md

 WARNING: DISCLAIMER

-By using this script, you agree to the following terms and conditions:

     Use at Your Own Risk: This script is provided "as is" and is intended for educational purposes only.
 You acknowledge that you are using it at your own risk.

     No Guarantees: I do not guarantee the effectiveness of this script in fixing any issues or improving the performance of your computer.
 Results may vary based on individual systems and configurations.